-Last year we were in need to find new hiking pants for our trips so we was looking for pants which would be suitable to wear in the mountains but also while packrafting.
-We were talking to a Lundhags representative and he provided us with the Lundhags Makke pants for testing.
+Last year we were in need to find new hiking pants for our trips so we were looking for pants which would be suitable to wear in the mountains but also while packrafting.
+We were talking to a Lundhags representative, and he provided us with the Lundhags Makke pants for testing.

 Did you know that the name Makke derives from a mountain in Jämtland in Sweden called Makkene?
 The name should probably reflect the environment where the Makke pant can be worn.

-The Makke Pant works especially good when you are in the mountains since it is made of a stretch fabric.
+The Makke Pant works especially well when you are in the mountains since they make it of a stretch fabric.
 Moving up and down felt more comfortable to me than with pants having no stretch fabric.
 However, since the hems of the trouser legs are fortified with Schoeller Keprotec they are also suitable for walking in low undergrowth and are not afraid of scratching against stones.

-Moreover, the Makke pant has also zippers on the leg and hand pockets, pre-shaped knees, hem adjustment and a boot hook and weights 436 grams which I found a good weight for such a fully featured pants.
+The Makke pant has also zippers on the leg and hand pockets, pre-shaped knees, hem adjustment, and a boot hook and weights 436 grams which I found a good weight for such fully-featured pants.
 One advantage is that you don’t need any belt since the Makke pant comes with an adjustment strap at the waistband.

 So what is the Lundhags Makke Pant made of?
 The pants consists of LPC (Lundhags PolyCotton) stretch – 65% Polyester and 35% Cotton (FC Free DWR) 181 g/m².
 The stretch fabric is made by Schoeller Dry Skin which consists of 52% Polyamid, 41% Polyamid (micro) and 7% Elastane.
 The reinforcements are made of Schoeller Keprotec which are PFOA/PFOS free.

-Currently, the Lundhags Makke are our favorite pants.
+The Lundhags Makke are our favorite pants.
 We like that they are stretchy and that they also dry reasonably fast since they are not made solely of cotton.
-The vent zippers on the inner thighs are great and the zippers on the pockets will make sure that you don’t lose anything stored in your pockets.
-Those pants also work quite well if you are planning to wear them with shell boots.
+The vent zippers on the inner thighs are great and the zippers on the pockets will make sure you don’t lose anything stored in your pockets.
+Those pants also work well if you are planning to wear them with shell boots.